cap-js-community/sap-afc-sdk/README.md

 - Terminal: `cds add ias`

+### Advanced Setup

+#### Work Zone (Standard)

+Add Work Zone integration to display UIs in a launchpad:

+- Terminal: `cds add workzone-standard`

 #### HTML5 Repo

 For development and testing purposes UIs are served as part of the server.
 Exposed UIs can be accessed via the server welcome page.
 For productive usage, UIs should be served via HTML5 repo:

+- Terminal: `cds add html5-repo`
 - Disable UI serving in server via CDS env: `cds.requires.sap-afc-sdk.ui: false`
-- Terminal: `cds add html5-repo`

-### Additional Setup

 #### Redis